 According to my internet research, the only people who have research very long term "expiration" issues about medications is the govt. who is interested in it due to stockpiling of medical supplies for the armed forces.
-They have found that medicines remain mostly effective over years (when properly stored avoiding undue moisture/heat)- unless it is in pill form & has deteriorated.
-Just fyi.
-You may have an emergency, too.

 I was not aware of the expiration date issue with sunblock, thank you very much for posting this!

 I have a rule that I follow every year with sunscreen.
 I have fair skin nad being elderly doesn't help either.
 But for many years now, including when my own kids were young, at the beginning of spring, or at the first onset of sunscreen being stocked in the stores, I through out all my sunscreen from the year before and started buying new.
 I'd buy one bottle or spray can a week, therefore it wasn't such a shock to the budget.
 And by the time hot weather arrived I had a good supply.